-A. In special flood hazard areas, the Code Enforcement Officer shall determine the [one hundred year] base flood elevation in the following order of precedence according to the data available:

-- 1. In Zone[s AH and] AE, the Code Enforcement Officer shall refer to the elevation data provided in the community's Flood Insurance Study and accompanying FIRM. - 2.
-In [unnumbered A Zones] Zone A, the Code Enforcement Officer shall obtain, review and reasonably utilize any [one-hundred-year-] base flood elevation data available from federal, state, development proposals submitted to the community (i.e., subdivisions or site approvals) or other sources.

-- In Zone A where a base flood elevation is not available, the base flood-elevation shall be at least two (2) feet above the highest adjacent grade. - B. The Code Enforcement Officer's [one-hundred-year-] base flood elevation determination will be used as criteria for requiring in Zones A and AE that: - 1.
-All new construction or substantial improvements of residential structures have the lowest floor, including basement, elevated to or above the [one-hundred-year-] base flood elevation. - 2.
-All new construction or substantial improvements of nonresidential structures have the lowest floor, including basement, elevated to or above the [one-hundred year-] base flood [level] elevation or, together with attendant utility and sanitary facilities, shall: - a.
-Be floodproofed so that below the [one-hundred-year-] base flood elevation the structure is watertight with walls substantially impermeable to the passage of water. - b.
-Have structural components capable of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy. - c.
+- A. In special flood hazard areas, the Code Enforcement Officer shall determine the base flood elevation in the following order of precedence according to the data available: - 1.
+In Zone AE, the Code Enforcement Officer shall refer to the elevation data provided in the community's Flood Insurance Study and accompanying FIRM. - 2.
+In Zone A, the Code Enforcement Officer shall obtain, review and reasonably utilize any base flood elevation data available from federal, state, development proposals submitted to the community (i.e., subdivisions or site approvals) or other sources. - 3.
+In Zone A where a base flood elevation is not available, the base flood-elevation shall be at least 2 feet above the highest adjacent grade. - B. The Code Enforcement Officer's base flood elevation determination will be used as criteria for requiring in Zones A and AE that: - 1.
+The lowest floor of all new construction or substantial improvements of residential structures be elevated to at least 2 feet above the base flood elevation. - 2.
+The lowest floor all new construction or substantial improvements of nonresidential structures be elevated to at least 2 feet above the base flood elevation or, together with attendant utility and sanitary facilities, shall: - a.
+Be flood proofed at least 2 feet above the base flood elevation so that below this elevation the structure is watertight with walls substantially impermeable to the passage of water. - b.
+Have structural components capable of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy.

+- c.
 Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section. - 3.
-All manufactured homes to be placed or substantially improved within special flood hazard areas shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is at or above the base flood [level] elevation and be securely anchored to resist flotation, collapse or lateral movement.
+All manufactured homes to be placed or substantially improved within special flood hazard areas shall be elevated on a permanent reinforced foundation such that the lowest floor of the manufactured home is at least 2 feet above the base flood elevation and be securely anchored to resist flotation, collapse or lateral movement.
 Methods of anchoring may include but are not limited to use of over-the-top or frame ties to ground anchors.
-This requirement is in addition to applicable state and local anchoring requirements for resisting wind forces. - 4.
+This requirement is in addition to applicable state and local anchoring requirements for resisting wind forces.
+Fully enclosed areas below elevated manufactured homes shall comply with the requirements of Section 175-83 B.4. of this ordinance. - 4.
 For all new construction and substantial improvements, fully enclosed areas below the lowest floor that are subject to flooding are permitted, provided that they meet the following requirements: - a.
 The enclosed area is unfinished or flood-resistant, usable solely for the parking of vehicles, building access or storage. - b.
-The area is not a basement. - c.
+The floor of the enclosed area is not below grade on all sides of the structure. - c.
 They shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
-Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria:
+Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria: - i.
+A minimum of 2 openings having a total net area of not less than 1 square inch for every square foot of enclosed area subject to flooding shall be provided. - ii.
+The bottom of all openings shall be no higher than 1 foot above grade. - iii.
+Openings may be equipped with screens, louvers or other coverings or devices, provided that they permit the automatic entry and exit of floodwaters.